4.7 Child Protection Conferences

 Where parents and / or the child/ren have a sensory disability or where English is not their first language, the social worker should ensure that they receive appropriate assistance to understand and make full use of the record.
 A family member should not be expected to act as an interpreter of spoken or signed language.

 Conference records are confidential and should not be shared with third parties without the consent of either the conference Chair or an order of the court.

 In criminal proceedings the police may reveal the existence of child protection records to the Crown Prosecution Service, and in care proceedings the records of the conference may be revealed in the court.

 The record of the decisions of the child protection conference should be retained by the recipient agencies in accordance with their record retention policies.

 The outline plan, signed by the conference Chair, should be sent together with the decision letter, to all those who attended or were invited to the conference, including the parents and where appropriate the child, within 1 working day of the conference.
 The letter should give details of conference decisions and recommendations, the name of the social worker and details about the right to complain.
-Safety concerns should be considered when sending any documents to parents particularly in cases involving domestic violence and abuse.
+Safety concerns should be considered when sending any documents to parents particularly in cases involving domestic abuse.

 Managing and providing information about a child

 Children's social care should designate an experienced social care manager who has responsibility for: